hutchiexar/capstone_latest_backup/RENDER_DEPLOYMENT.md

 5. Render will automatically set up your web service and PostgreSQL database
 6. Add your environment variables in the web service settings

+## Important Update: Python Version

+We've updated the Python version in `render.yaml` from 3.9.0 to 3.10.0 to ensure compatibility with packages like `contourpy` and other dependencies.
+This should resolve the build errors related to package compatibility.

+## Reference Documentation

 For detailed instructions, see:
 - `render_deployment_guide.md` - Complete step-by-step deployment guide
 - `render_env_variables.md` - List of required environment variables
+- `render_dependency_guide.md` - Guidance for handling dependency issues

 ## Files for Render Deployment